 Pope to visit war and famine hit South Sudan in October - bishop

 Pope Francis will visit South Sudan in October if the security situation in the country stricken by civil war and famine does not worsen, a bishop from the country said on Tuesday.
-The pope has said several times that he wants to go to the country to preach peace but so far no time frame has been given.
+Pope Francis talks during his Wednesday general audience, in Saint Peter's Square, at the Vatican March 15, 2017.

 Discussions